Dick Hutton: Early life

-While at Oklahoma A&M he was the NCAA wrestling champion three times, in 1947, 1948 and 1950 (In 1949 he lost in the finals to Verne Gagne, future professional wrestler).
+While at Oklahoma A&M he was the NCAA wrestling champion three times, in 1947, 1948 and 1950.
+In 1949, he lost in the finals to Verne Gagne, a future professional wrestler.
+In total he was a four-time NCAA finalist, four-time All-American and three-time NCAA champion.

-Also while at Oklahoma A&M, he went to the 1948 Olympic Games.
-He came 7th in Freestyle wrestling.
+Also while at Oklahoma A&M, he went to compete at the 1948 Summer Olympics, where he finished 7th in the heavyweight division in freestyle wrestling.

 Professional wrestling career

 Hutton made his debut in 1952, in a loss against Bill Longson.
 Hutton left Tulsa, as it was primarily a territory for light-heavyweight wrestlers, and went to Texas.

 While in Columbus, Ohio, in a territory run by Al Haft, Hutton would wrestle members of the audience.
 Beating Hutton would've earned the fan $1,000.
 No one ever won.

 Hutton developed a friendship with Lou Thesz.
 After several competitive training contests with Hutton, Thesz considered him to be the best wrestler he'd ever faced and chose Hutton to be the next NWA World Champion, winning the title from himself.
 On November 14, 1957, in Toronto's Maple Leaf Gardens 10,000 people saw Hutton beat Thesz for the belt after 35:15, when Thesz submitted to an abdominal stretch.

 He teamed regularly with Gene Kiniski in Toronto.

 On January 9, 1959, after a championship reign of 421 days, Hutton dropped the belt to Pat O'Connor.

 Hutton never really had much other success in professional wrestling.
 He was criticised by some people for having a lack of charisma with poor drawing ability.
 However, many other wrestlers praised his wrestling ability.

 Hutton was forced into retirement because of heart trouble and other injuries.